-${f S}$ ound Occupational Health and Safety (OHS) is an integral part of our Charity business and systems.
+Sound Occupational Health and Safety (OHS) is an integral part of our Charity business and systems.

-Through our Community work and Operational Plans we will set and review our annual Occupational Health and Safety objectives and targets.
-We are committed to continuous improvement using best principals and practices to achieve world class status.
+Through our Community work and Operational Plans we will set and review our annual Health and Safety objectives and targets.
+Management will endeavour to achieve these objectives by providing adequate training, managing proper emergency planning, facilitating safety consultation, provision of safe systems of working and reasonably safety conscious (competent) staff.

-The success of the Policy will depend on the co-operation of everyone who visits our centre.
+Safe working is a condition of employment and every employee, volunteer and contractor at SVP Ozanam House must assume responsibility for working safely.
 All staff, volunteers and students therefore read our Safety Statement and Risk Assessments carefully to understand their role and the overall arrangements for environmental, health and safety within the Centre here in Ozanam House and within the broader community of the Society of Saint Vincent de Paul.
 The Statement and Risk Assessments will be communicated to all employees and volunteers each year.
 They will be reviewed in the light of experience and developments and amended accordingly at the earliest opportunity.
 Staff and others are encouraged to put forward suggestions for improvement to the statement.
+The success of this policy will depend on the co-operation of everyone who works in and visits the centre.